Maciej Cegłowski: Speaking and writing

+In addition to promoting his business, Cegłowski is known as a critic and provocateur on social media and offline.
+Between 2013 and 2017 he delivered a series of talks criticizing the contemporary Internet and the Silicon Valley tech industry.
+In November 2016, he founded Tech Solidarity "to organize tech workers around an ethical agenda through collective action and the creative use of American labor law."
+Between 2018 and 2020 its focus shifted to raising funds from the tech community for a 'Great Slate' of candidates for office in the United States.
+He joined the protests against Hong Kong's National Security Law in August 2019 and reported how Hong Kongers were organizing.
+Cegłowski argued that "While Hong Kongers took the threat to their freedom seriously and organized a vigorous political response, Americans (in October 2020) remain suspended between feelings of anxiety and a hope that transformative change can come on its own, without the hard work of harnessing protest to electoral gain."
+In 2023 he returned to his blog and twitter to criticize plans by NASA and private corporations to land humans on Mars.
+He also questions whether NASA's Artemis program of missions to the Moon is feasible.

 Cegłowski is particularly known for his conference talks on the impacts of technology, and for posting on Twitter, which he uses to joke about the failings and inflated claims of Silicon Valley companies.
 He has written and spoken extensively on the problems of advertising-funded services with dubious business models.
+On Twitter, he also expressed his views on specific platforms; for example, in a 2017 tweet, he described the WordPress business model as releasing "an unsecurable product for free, then charge ransom to run it for people."
 He has described programmatically generated advertising and data mining as a business model that encourages the growth of surveillance.
 In particular, Cegłowski has compared large stocks of data on Internet users to the archives of Communist secret police services in his native Central Europe, as a threat to user privacy that may increase as archives remain in existence.
 He has also argued in favour of simplified, more minimal web design, arguing that immersive web design can be bloated and unsuitable for consumers with a poor internet connection.
 Cory Doctorow has described him as a "characteristically provocative" writer of "barn-burning speeches about the Internet's problems".